MicrosoftDocs/dynamics-365-fraud-protection/content/data-upload.md

 ## API upload

 In the Evaluate and Protect experiences, data can also be ingested through the API.
-A risk score will be returned for data that you upload in this way.
+A score will be returned for data that you upload in this way.
 For a more comprehensive overview, see [Integrate Dynamics 365 Fraud Protection APIs](integrate-real-time-api.md).